15 Amazing Facts About Venus Williams

 Venus Ebony Starr Williams was born on June 17, 1980 and grew up in Compton, California.
 In 1991, Williams's family relocated to West Palm Beach, Florida, because her father, Richard Williams, saw that Venus and her younger sister Serena both showed great promise as tennis players and wanted them to train with Rick Macci.
 The famed tennis player-turned-coach, who has worked with Andy Roddick, Jennifer Capriati, and Maria Sharapova, also saw the Williams sisters' enormous potential and agreed to train them.

-3. Venus Williams was profiled by Sports Illustrated when she was a kid.
+3. She was profiled by Sports Illustrated when she was a kid.

-4. Venus Williams made her professional debut at age 14.
+4. Williams made her professional debut at age 14.

 5. Venus Williams became the first Black tennis player to be ranked number 1 in the Open era.